openenclave/openenclave/docs/GettingStartedDocs/HyperVLinuxVMSetup.md

-# Setting up a Linux VM on Windows
+# Setting up a Linux Hyper-V VM on Windows with SGX Support

 _Note: Hyper-V support for SGX is not yet fully supported, but can be used as a "Preview" with the limitations mentioned below._